 B. Other Provisions of the ACA

-- Removal of the asset test (it used to be difficult/expensive for people without any assets to prove that they didn’t have any assets).
+- Removal of the asset test (it used to be complicated/expensive for people without any assets to prove that they didn’t have any assets).

-- The expansion of benefits (added addiction facilities and prescription drug coverage is now mandatory).
+- The expansion of benefits (added addiction facilities and prescription drug coverage are now mandatory).

 - The creation of a new office to focus on the needs of dual eligibles of Medicare and Medicaid.
 These individuals account for the highest costs in the program.

 - Increase in payment rates for Medicaid services (as compared to what Medicare pays).

 - Reduction in a hospital funding safety net (since the law will cover more people, states won’t have to pay for uninsured people visiting the hospital).